arepetti/Tinkwell/Documentation/Derived measures.md

 unit: Watt
 ```

-As for `type` the words can be separated with spaces.
+It must be a valid unit of measure for the type of quantity specified in `type`.
 Default: empty string

 ---

 ### `expression` *(required)*

-A mathematical expression.
-You can use any measure in the system, they must be already defined when this configuration file is parsed.
-If the name of a measure is alphanumeric (and it does not start with a number) then you do not need to enclose it with square brackets.
+A mathematical expression which returns the calculated value of the derived measure.

 ```text
 expression: Voltage * Current